Sinamirshahi/snakeflex/README.md

 * Large output bursts are throttled to prevent WebSocket flooding
 * File uploads are limited to 500MB by default (Full Mode only)
 * Hidden files and system directories (`.git`, `__pycache__`) are filtered from the file browser
-* Secure mode completely disables file management - script switching still available
+* Secure mode completely disables file management and editing - script switching still available
 * Custom templates must be present at startup (embedded template used as fallback)
 * Only Python (.py) files can be set as executable scripts
+* Editor supports text files but syntax highlighting is basic
+* Large files may be slow to load in the editor

 ## 💡 Pro tips